Skip to main content

 Wildlife Ecosystems

-The mangrove ecosystems serve as critical nursery habitat for commercially important shrimp and fish species that sustain both artisanal and commercial fisheries along the Pacific coast.
-Humpback whales pass through the marine areas during their migration between June and October.
-Sea turtles including olive ridley and green turtles nest on the park's beaches.
-The park supports diverse bird communities including pelicans, herons, frigatebirds, and numerous shorebird species.
+The mangrove ecosystems serve as critical nursery habitat for commercially important shrimp and fish species, with at least 186 fish species documented within the park.
+[1] Humpback whales pass through the marine areas during their southern migration season.
+Sea turtles including the olive ridley (Lepidochelys olivacea) nest on the park's beaches.
+The park supports diverse bird communities including pelicans, herons, frigatebirds, parrots, and numerous migratory shorebird species.
+[2]

 Flora Ecosystems

-Vast mangrove forests dominate the landscape, with multiple mangrove species including red, black, white, and tea mangroves forming dense coastal barriers.
-The mangrove canopy can reach heights of 30 meters or more, among the tallest mangroves in the Americas.
+Vast mangrove forests dominate the landscape, with multiple mangrove species forming dense coastal barriers.
+The mangrove canopy reaches heights of 40 to 50 meters, among the tallest in the Americas—a distinction that reflects the exceptional growing conditions of this coast.
+[1] The park contains approximately 53% of Nariño department's mangroves and 20% of the mangroves of the entire Colombian Pacific.
 Beach vegetation includes salt-tolerant pioneer species.
 Small areas of tropical wet forest occupy slightly elevated terrain inland from the mangrove zone.

 Geology